Great Hockham

 Visitor information

-Great Hockham is the perfect place for an exciting outdoor adventure in a beautiful woodland setting.
+Great Hockham, located to the east of the village of the same name, is the perfect place for an outdoor adventure in a beautiful woodland setting.

-Come and enjoy a picnic in the forest, walk amongst the trees on a choice of two waymarked trails or treat your four-legged friend to a forest visit.
+Come for a walk amongst the trees on our waymarked trail or treat your four-legged friend to a forest visit.

 At a glance